Great Lakes Invitational

-The Great Lakes Invitational (GLI) is a four-team National Collegiate Athletic Association (NCAA) men's ice hockey tournament held annually at Little Caesars Arena in Detroit around the New Year's holiday as part of College Hockey in the D.
+The Great Lakes Invitational (GLI) is a four-team National Collegiate Athletic Association (NCAA) men's ice hockey tournament held annually at Van Andel Arena in Grand Rapids, Michigan, around the New Year's holiday.
+It was previously held in Detroit as part of College Hockey in the D.

 The tournament was born out of a conversation between the general manager of Olympia Stadium, Lincoln Cavalieri, Michigan Tech's long-time coach, John MacInnes, and Detroit Red Wings scout Jack Paterson.
 The three men were discussing the lack of American-born players in the National Hockey League (NHL) and concluded that a prestigious collegiate tournament could make a difference by promoting interest in hockey among young athletes, as well as the general public.
 Jack Tompkins, American Airlines vice president, former University of Michigan goalie, and a member of the Detroit Red Wings organization, championed their vision as well, and together in 1965, they founded the Great Lakes Invitational hockey tournament.

 The GLI has grown into one of the premier college and holiday sporting events in the country, originating at Detroit's Olympia Stadium.
 Michigan Tech, the host for the tournament since its inception, added Michigan as a co-host in 1976.
 The tournament moved into Joe Louis Arena when the Red Wings' new home arena opened in December 1979.
-In 2017, with the closure of the Joe, the GLI relocated to the new Little Caesars Arena until at least the 2020-21 season.
+In 2017, with the closure of the Joe, the GLI relocated to the new Little Caesars Arena until the 2020–21 season.